djrobbo83/Coursera_Getting_And_Cleaning_Data_Project/CodeBook.md

  * There also appeared to be a typo where some variables had the string "BodyBody" included, this was replaced with "Body"
  * the strings "-mean()" and "-StdDev()" had the () removed
  * -X; -Y; -Z where replaced with _X, _Y, _Z respectively
+* The Data was summarised using the following steps, using the dplyr package:
+ * Data was grouped by Subject_No and Activity_Type
+ * The summary function used was mean
+ * Data was sorted by Subject_No and Activity_Type
+* The tidied data was output to the working directory.